Diagnostic Radiology Residency

 Informative multidisciplinary clinical conferences in combination with medicine, surgery, pathology, and the various clinical subspecialties are available.

-UT Southwestern Department of Radiation Oncology, Division of Medical Physics and Engineering provides formal education in the basic sciences of radiation biology and radiological physics in preparation for the physics portion of the American Board of Radiology examination.
+UT Southwestern Department of Radiology Oncology, Division of Medical Physics and Engineering provides formal education in the basic sciences of radiation biology and radiological physics in preparation for the physics portion of the American Board of Radiology examination.

 Residents are required to engage in scholarly activity as part of their training in an ACGME-accredited program.
 Results must be published or presented at institutional, local, regional, or national meetings.
 Projects may include: